Housing Accommodations

 Tulane's Wave of Support details resources available to students for a range of concerns across the domains of wellness.

-Application Overview
+Housing Application Overview

-Attend your Access Interview, a one-on-one meeting with a team member to discuss your housing accommodation request in detail.
-During the interview, we will ask clarifying questions, review your documentation, hear your personal experience, explore available on-campus resources, and outline the next steps in your application process.
-You may be asked to seek additional documentation to support your request.
+Your access interview is a one-on-one meeting with a Goldman Center team member to discuss your housing accommodation request in detail.
+During this conversation, we’ll review your documentation, ask clarifying questions, listen to your personal experience, and explore available on-campus resources.

-Dorm-specific requests/building-change requests
+• Dorm-specific or building-change requests

 Tulane University follows the guidelines of the American Academy of Allergy, Asthma & Immunology in granting housing accommodations for environmental allergens.
 Students with housing accommodations due to environmental allergens will be permitted to purchase and bring allergen-proof fabric covers for bedding, a dehumidifier, and/or a HEPA filter air purifier.
-NOTE: By engaging in the Housing Accommodation review process, you permit Committee members to share and discuss information about your medical condition and/or disability status strictly and specifically as it applies to your housing needs.

 The Goldman Center requires that students complete their request for accommodation AND provide current documentation before scheduling a meeting with the student.
 However, we are aware of potential barriers that exist in seeking current documentation necessary to move forward with your request.
 We work with each student on an individual level to navigate this process and discuss potential solutions and resources.
 If you have concerns about the documentation requirement, please feel free to contact the Goldman Center for further information and assistance.